At the age of two, your baby is on the way to enjoying a diet quite similar to yours. At least, you hope so, right?

 Just like adults, some toddlers will definitely push back if they feel pushed.

-Be smart about it and let your kid decide how much to it while you decide what he is going to eat.
+Be smart about it and let your kid decide how much to it while you decide what he will eat.
 If they push back, let it rest for a bit.

 4. Consistency is key